 - Optional: In a small bowl mix together cornstarch and cold water until no clumps remain.
 Uncover the soup and mix in the cornstarch water slurry to thicken.

-- Finally, add rice, lentils and half of the remaining cilantro & parsley.
-Cook until the rice is done.
+- Finally, add noodles (or rice), strained lentils and remaining cilantro & parsley.
+Cook until the noodles (or rice) are done.
 Serve with a sprinkle of fresh cilantro and enjoy!

 Salima,